AckerlyXu/heima/articles/virtual-machines/windows/extensions-diagnostics-template.md

 The *publisher* property with the value of **Microsoft.Azure.Diagnostics** and the *type* property with the value of **IaaSDiagnostics** uniquely identify the Azure Diagnostics extension.

 The value of the *name* property can be used to refer to the extension in the resource group.
-Setting it specifically to **Microsoft.Insights.VMDiagnosticsSettings** will enable it to be easily identified by the Azure Classic Management Portal portal ensuring that the monitoring charts show up correctly in the Azure Classic Management Portal.
+Setting it specifically to **Microsoft.Insights.VMDiagnosticsSettings** will enable it to be easily identified by the Azure portal ensuring that the monitoring charts show up correctly in the Azure Portal.

 The *typeHandlerVersion* specifies the version of the extension you would like to use.
 Setting *autoUpgradeMinorVersion* minor version to **true** ensures that you will get the latest Minor version of the extension that is available.
 It is highly recommended that you always set *autoUpgradeMinorVersion* to always be **true** so that you always get to use the latest available diagnostics extension with all the new features and bug fixes.